punosmobile/jkr-core/README.md

 3. When calling `pytest` the batch file `/tests/scripts/init_database.bat` is run before the tests related to the database.

+NOTE:

+If your environment contains saved environmental variables, they could cause issues with the tests.

 ### Test data

 The data used in tests (`/tests/data`) is mostly dummy data created only for testing fixtures.
 Currently, there is only one exception.